Powerful storm topples about 2 dozen power poles along Greenwood Road; 4K without electricity

 A powerful storm on Tuesday afternoon toppled up to 25 power poles along Greenwood Road in Frederick County east of Winchester, leaving about 4,000 Rappahannock Electric Cooperative members without electricity.

-According to an REC news release, crews onsite report damage similar to what occurs during a microburst — or the equivalent of a small tornado.
-The brunt of the damage and outages occurred just along Greenwood Road and adjacent communities, including the area around Greenwood Elementary School, the release states.
+According to an REC news release, crews reported damage similar to what occurs during a microburst — or the equivalent of a small tornado.
+The brunt of the damage and outages occurred along Greenwood Road and adjacent communities, including the area around Greenwood Mill Elementary School, the release states.

-Frederick County Public Information Officer Karen Vacchio said Greenwood Road and Malloy Drive are closed for the foreseeable future.
-The Frederick County Sheriff's Office and Fire and Rescue are on the scene with REC and the Virginia Department of Transportation "helping to direct traffic and to ensure safe passage to those who live in the area if possible."
+Frederick County Public Information Officer Karen Vacchio said Tuesday afternoon that Greenwood Road and Malloy Drive were closed for the foreseeable future.
+The Frederick County Sheriff’s Office and Fire and Rescue were on the scene with REC and Virginia Department of Transportation crews “helping to direct traffic and to ensure safe passage to those who live in the area if possible,” she said.

 According to Lt.
 Warren Gosnell of the Frederick County Sheriff’s Office, the first calls reporting the downed poles were received around 2:30 p.m.